Skip to main content

 note

-Leave the key and client_id fields blank unless using JWT (described in the next section below).
+Leave the key and client_id fields blank unless you are using JWT (described in the next section below).

 JWT

-Authentication using JWT instead of a password is also supported by setting client_id to the Client Id (also known as Consumer Key) of the Connected App to use, and setting key to contain the PEM-formatted private key to use for signing.
+Authentication using JWT instead of a password is also supported.
+Set client_id to the Client Id (also known as the Consumer Key) of the Connected App to use, and set key to contain the PEM-formatted private key to use for signing.

 Did you know?